Space-Efficient Graph Kernelizations: Abstract

 \section{Abstract}

-Let $n$ be the size of a parametrized problem and $k$ the parameter.
-We present a full kernel for \textsc{Path Contraction} and \textsc{Cluster Editing/Deletion} as well as a kernel for \textsc{Feedback Vertex Set} whose sizes are all polynomial in~$k$, that are computable in polynomial time, and use $O(\poly(k) \log n)$ bits.
-By first executing the new kernelizations and \conf{then}\journal{subsequently} the best known polynomial-time kernelizations for the problem under consideration, we obtain the best known kernels in polynomial time with $O(\poly(k) \log n)$~bits.
+Let $n$ be the size of a parameterized problem and $k$ the parameter.
+We present kernels for \textsc{Feedback Vertex Set}, \textsc{Path Contraction} and \textsc{Cluster Editing/Deletion} whose sizes are all polynomial in $k$ and that are computable in polynomial time and with $O(\poly(k) \log n)$ bits (of working memory).
+By using kernel cascades, we obtain the best known kernels in polynomial time with $O(\poly(k) \log n)$ bits.